 Not all of our suggested metrics to monitor appear by default in Ads Manager, so you may need to customize the available columns in order to view the progress of your ads.

-While each of our creative content strategists uses our weekly Facebook ad checking time a little differently, here are the general metrics we make sure to evaluate on the campaign, ad set, and ad levels.
+While each of our digital strategists uses our weekly Facebook ad checking time a little differently, here are the general metrics we make sure to evaluate on the campaign, ad set, and ad levels.